PureNimble/ISEP-LAPR2/docs/sprintC/US12/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a system administrator, I want to import information from a legacy system that has been in use in several agencies.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.
+>	The company's systems administrator will be responsible for registering all employees (specifying the name, the citizen's card number, the tax number, the address, the email address, the contact telephone number and the agency to which it is assigned) and branches of the network (specifying the designation, the location, the email address and the contact telephone number) as well as preparing the system in order to facilitate the insertion of advertisements and facilitate the use of the application.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+> All the images/figures produced during the software development process should be recorded in SVG format.

 **From the client clarifications:**